Why are you more buoyant in salt water?

 Have you ever noticed that it is easier to float in an ocean than in a lake?

-I was recently swimming in a particularly salty slice of ocean and the feeling of increased buoyancy was noticeable.
-What is it about salty water that lifts our bodies more easily?
+I was recently swimming in a particularly salty slice of ocean, and I felt a noticeable difference in buoyancy.
+So, what is it about salt water that makes our bodies float more easily?

 First let's dive into (pun intended) how buoyancy works: